BDC Hamburger Icon

 Open row

-Today’s business owners and public relations (PR) professionals must stay on top of all the marketing components that make up the current business world, including influencer marketing, SEO, social media and online versus offline trends.
-Keeping these aspects top of mind is an important responsibility, in addition to completing daily PR tasks such as drafting press releases, pitching journalists and executing damage control.
+Today’s business owners and public relations (PR) professionals must stay on top of all the marketing components that make up the current business world.
+There are myriad elements, including relationship-based influencer marketing, SEO, social media and online versus offline trends.
+Keeping these aspects in mind is an important responsibility, in addition to completing daily PR tasks, such as drafting press releases, pitching journalists and executing damage control.

 It’s a lot to handle, but solid PR is essential for staying competitive in a 24/7 consumer environment.
 A negative comment on social media, a miscalculation around cultural issues or an underdelivered campaign can all harm a business.
-In fact, some public relations and marketing mistakes can irreparably damage your company to the point where it needs to close up shop.
+Some public relations and marketing mistakes can even irreparably damage your company to the point where it needs to close up shop.
 Your goal is to avoid that at all costs.

 The PR mistakes that can kill your business

-Business owners and PR teams need to be aware of the potentially fatal errors that can ruin a company.
+Business owners and PR teams must be aware of the potentially fatal errors that can ruin a company.
 Double-check your PR campaigns for these possible mistakes so you can spend more time receiving positive press and less time dealing with PR nightmares.

-Getting caught up in sharing your new product or service with the world is easy as a business owner.
+As a business owner, getting caught up in sharing your new product or service with the world is easy.
 Why shouldn’t you be excited and enthusiastic about it?
-You should be, but your PR campaign can fall flat if you don’t understand who your target audience is.
+You should, but your PR campaign can fall flat if you don’t understand your target audience.

 Before carrying out a PR campaign, ask yourself the following questions: